t2geg/voting-dapp/README.md

 Requirements to view :
 1. MetaMask Extension (for Mobile, Use MetaMask App)
-2. Metamask must be connected to Polygon Mumbai Network (how to add Polygon Mumbai to MetaMask, visit https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/#mumbai_1)
+2. Metamask must be connected to Polygon Amoy Network (how to add Polygon Amoy to MetaMask, visit https://polygon.technology/blog/introducing-the-amoy-testnet-for-polygon-pos)

 Preview Video of D-App below: